-Today, I stand proudly as a Black gay man artist who tries new things with each project.
-It’s my vision to tell Black men’s fullest, most honest story.
+Today, I stand proudly as a Black gay man and self-taught photographic artist who tries new things with each project.
+My work centers Black queer folks, and primarily, but not exclusively, Black gay men.
+It’s my vision to tell our fullest, most honest story.
 So often I find that our stories are stilted or watered down and often lack emotional complexity and variety.
-I see my work as continuing the work of Marlon Riggs, Essex Hemphill, Rotimi Fani-Kayode and Gordon Parks.
-Filmmaking, words and photography are all important to my work.
-I am always searching for a new way to communicate what’s happening.
-I am committed to telling the story behind the story of Black men - our fullness, our emotion.